Oak Class Catch Up!

 Welcome to Oak Class

-This year we have some exciting topics to base our learning around; On your marks… Get set go!
-Extreme Earth Let’s Explore!
-Land Ahoy!
-Make a Splash!
+This year we have some exciting topics to base our learning around.

-We will send out a Home Learning Grid every term with a choice of fun activities for you and your child to do together.
+We will send out a Home Learning Grid every term with a choice of fun activities you and your child could do together.
 You can send them in as you complete them and we will make time to share them with the class as soon as we can.

-Please do not hesitate to pop in and see us if you need to ask anything, no matter how small!
+Please do not hesitate to pop in and see me if you need to ask anything, no matter how small!

 Here's looking forward to the exciting year ahead we have!